EffBT/EffBT.github.io/index.md

 We provide the runnable JAR package of our tools [Download](resources/effbt_V1.0.jar) (50MB).

-By the way, the recommonded JDK version is JDK 17 or greater, we didn't test it on other JDK versions/
+By the way, the recommonded JDK version is JDK 17 or greater.
+The JDK 13 is not supported and we didn't test it on other JDK versions.

 ```
 usage: java -jar spectra-cli.jar